InsightsByIvy/FinTech-User-Analytics/README.md

 ## Technologies Used

 ### Data Analysis & Manipulation
-- **Pandas** – used for data preparation, cleaning, and transformation tasks.
+- **Pandas** – for data preparation, cleaning, and transformation tasks.
-- **NumPy** – used for numerical operations and array manipulation (often used with Pandas).
+- **NumPy** – for numerical operations and array manipulation.
-- **Jupyter Notebook** – used for interactive coding, documentation, and visual output.
+- **Jupyter Notebook** – for interactive coding, documentation, and visual output.

 ### Data Visualisation
-- **Matplotlib** – used for basic plotting and custom visualisations during exploratory data analysis (EDA).
+- **Matplotlib** – for basic plotting and custom visualisations during exploratory data analysis (EDA).
-- **Seaborn** – used for statistical data visualisations such as correlation heatmapsa and boxplots.
+- **Seaborn** – for statistical data visualisations such as correlation heatmaps and boxplots.
-- **Plotly** – used for interactive and dynamic chart.
+- **Plotly** – for interactive and dynamic chart.
-- **Tableau** – used alongside Python visualizations to build high-level dashboards and share insights interactively.
+- **Tableau** – for building high-level interactive dashboard.

 ### Machine Learning & Modelling
-- **Scikit-Learn** – used for model building, preprocessing, feature selection, cross-validation, and evaluation.
+- **Scikit-Learn** – for model building, preprocessing, feature selection, cross-validation, and evaluation.
-- **SciPy** – used for statistical hypothesis testing (e.g., Mann–Whitney U test, t-tests, chi-square test) to validate key business hypotheses.
+- **SciPy** – for statistical hypothesis testing (e.g., Mann–Whitney U test, t-tests, chi-square test) to validate key business hypotheses.

 ## Credits

+ - [Code Institute](https://learn.codeinstitute.net/dashboard): Learning materials were used for reviewing concepts and guiding project structure.
- - [Kaggle](https://www.kaggle.com/datasets/niketdheeryan/fintech-users-data): For providing the FinTech Users Dataset
+ - [Kaggle](https://www.kaggle.com/datasets/niketdheeryan/fintech-users-data): Source of the FinTech Users Dataset.
- - [Canva](https://www.canva.com/design/DAGtbZPuH18/A0jzAFmy08rXnbawqq0WXA/edit) is used for project Image
+ - [Canva](https://www.canva.com/design/DAGtbZPuH18/A0jzAFmy08rXnbawqq0WXA/edit): Used for designing project cover image.
- - Variety of [AI](https://chatgpt.com/?model=auto) Tools were used to suggest and debug codes
- - [Seaborn](https://seaborn.pydata.org/) documentation was reviewed for visualisation
+ - [Variety of AI Tools](https://chatgpt.com/?model=auto): Assisted in code suggestions, debugging, and documentation refinement.
+ - [Seaborn](https://seaborn.pydata.org/): Referenced for creating advanced visualisations.
+ - [Matplotlib](https://matplotlib.org/): Used for plotting support and style guides.
+ - [Coolors.co](https://coolors.co/palette/cad2c5-84a98c-52796f-354f52-2f3e46): Used for colour palette inspiration.

  ## Acknowledgement:
  I would like to thank all Code Institute staff members and my fellow cohort participants for their continuous support throughout the course.